hyperledger-labs/perun-doc/source/concepts/protocols.rst

 3. Virtual channel is two ledger channels: between each of the channel participants and a common intermediary.

-The funding protocol for each of type of channel are described in detail in the ``Funding protocols`` section.
+The funding protocol for each type of channel is described in detail in the ``Funding protocols`` section.

 .. image:: ../_generated/concepts/open_generic.svg